 Participants who work with Waypoint-1 on a long-term basis are invited to upload a profile to this page.
 This is a way for them to to see who else is working on the project with potential collaboration in mind.
 It also provides an opportunity for fellow arts professionals to see what they're working on.
 If they have included their email address as part of their profile then they would be delighted to hear from you.
 This process is voluntary, however, and not all participants choose to create a profile.
-Profiles appear in the rough order that people joined the project.

 Jade is a Queer, Working Class Mother, Actor, Theatre Maker and Facilitator based in Dundee.
 Jade graduated with a BA (Hons) in Acting for Stage & Screen from QMU and Edinburgh Napier University in 2019.
 Since graduating Jade has performed with Dundee Rep, Elfie Pickett Theatre and Stand Easy Productions; devised and directed new work for NHS Tayside and McManus Galleries and created and led workshops for Rep Engage, McManus Galleries, NHS Tayside and The Space School of Performing Arts.

 Jade hopes to go on to establish, nurture and sustain a long term working relationship with the Dundee community.
 Jade wants to be able to perform alongside participants in new work created for, by, and with the community, that celebrates working class Dundee and the Dundonian Scots Language.

 Jade is currently working with Waypoint-1 to get funding for “Dear Brian Cox” (the first of many planned community-driven projects), as well as getting the ball rolling on “Tales Fae The Tay”, a new audio-walking tour experience in Dundee.